 - T26 - where CIS Reverse Charge Reduced Rate applies.

-These tax codes can be used by both the subcontractor and the main contractor and ensures that the VAT Return is updated correctly.
-These must be used for both your sales and purchase transactions, where domestic reverse charge applies.
+You can use these tax codes if you're the subcontractor or the main contractor, to ensure the VAT Return is correct.
+You must use them for both your sales and purchase transactions, where domestic reverse charge applies.

-If tax code T21 or T26 is already in use, the next available tax code is used.
+If tax code T21 or T26 is already in use, you should use the next available tax code.

-To have these tax codes in your software automatically, you must have Sage 50cloud Accounts v26 and above.
+To have these tax codes in your software automatically, you must have Sage 50 Accounts v26 and above.

-TIP: To download and install v26 and above visit our Installation Help Centre.
+TIP: You can download and install v26 and above from our Installation Help Centre.

 How do the tax codes work?